 When customers are dealing with a local business, they expect to see a local number.
 Geomatch will automatically send messages from a number that matches the local area code of the recipient from within your pool of numbers.
-So, you can establish trust quickly—better engaging users with a more tailored, local experience.
+Local numbers allow you to establish trust more quickly and better engage users with a more tailored, local experience.

 It’s impossible to overestimate the importance of good support when it comes to your communications provider.
-That’s why Telnyx is proud to rank highest in support vs. all other cloud communication platforms, according to G2 user reviews.
+That’s why Telnyx is proud to rank highest in support compared to other cloud communication platforms, according to G2 user reviews.